arronharden/cognito-demo-ui/README.md

 This application was created from the create-react-app script, and demonstrates how to integrate the AWS Cognito hosted / built in sign-in and sign-up UI content with a React application.
-See the post at TBD for more information.
+See [my article](https://medium.com/@arron.harden/aws-cognito-example-using-react-ui-and-node-js-rest-apis-part-2-react-ui-app-with-redux-6cc22610affe) on medium.com for more information.

 ## Running the application